apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 Bucket owner may grant/deny perms to either (this may permit a user to be able to initiate & complete MPU, but not delete and abort).

-### Proposed security settings & recommendations
+#### Proposed security settings & recommendations

 * Bucket access restricted to specific IAM roles.
 * `fs.s3a.buffer.dir` set to location under `/tmp` with read & write access restricted to the active user.
-* `fs.s3a.committer.staging.tmp.path` set to a location specific for each user.
-Proposed: make default an unqualified path for the FS
+* `fs.s3a.committer.staging.tmp.path` should be isolated to the active each user.
+Proposed: make the default an unqualified path, `tmp/staging`, which will made absolute relative to the current user.
+In filesystems in which access under user's home directories are restricted, this final, absolute path, will not be visible to untrusted accounts.

+* Maybe: define the for valid characters in a text strings, and a regext for validating, e,g, `[a-zA-Z0-9 \.\,\(\) \-\+]+` and then validate any free text JSON fields on load and save.